-After the pipeline successfully completes, another set of results with combined data from the two samples.
+Upon completion, this pipeline generates a set of outputs with the combined data from the two samples.
 Next, we can visualize and explore the results using the cloupe.cloupe file.

-In order to identify the cell type contributing to intestine regeneration, the major known cell types need to be first located in the results.
+To identify the cell type contributing to intestine regeneration, locate the major known cell types in the results.
 This step heavily relies on understanding the gene markers in the tissue of interest.
 There are also third-party computational tools developed for automated identification of cell types.
-For this guide, the typical method is used, which involves utilizing the unsupervised clustering to identify the signature genes and associate them to known cell types based on literature.
+For this guide, the typical method is used, which utilizes unsupervised clustering to identify the signature genes and associate them to known cell types based on the literature.

 First, review the clustering results.
 The graph-based clustering results from the combined normal and irradiated samples showed 22 clusters.
 See the screenshot below.
-This is not exactly the same as reported in the publication, mainly due to different software and versions used by the authors, versus the software used in this guide.
-Here the focus is on the default results generated by Cell Ranger (3.1.0) pipelines.
-Nevertheless, in the following sections of this guide, some major results reported in the publication were reproduced.
+While not exactly the same as reported in the publication due mainly to software and version differences, the following sections of this guide illustrate some of the major results that were reproduced from the publication using Cell Ranger v3.1.0 pipelines.

-To identify the cell types of each cluster, use the differential expressed genes showing in the data panel on the bottom.
+To identify the cell types of each cluster, use the differentially expressed genes shown in the data panel on the bottom.
 For example, in the above screenshot, see the top up-regulated genes in Cluster 3.
-Some of the genes, such as Cd3g and Cd3e, are known immune cell markers (e.g., Cd3g and Cd3e), indicating that the cells in Cluster 3 are immune cells.
+Some of the genes are known immune cell markers (e.g., Cd3g and Cd3e), indicating that the cells in Cluster 3 are immune cells.
 Rename the Cluster 3 to “Immune Cells (Cd3g, Cd3e)”.

-To further confirm that Cluster 3 are immune cells, using the Gene/Feature Expression mode, view the expression level of Cd3g and Cd3e across the dataset.
+To further confirm that Cluster 3 represents immune cells, use the Gene/Feature Expression mode to view the expression level of Cd3g and Cd3e across the dataset.
 See the screenshot below.
 The cells expressing these immune cell markers are neatly clustered into Cluster 3, indicating that this distinct region of cells represents immune cells.

-Similarly, identify the cell types of all the other clusters based on the top up-regulated genes and associate them with known cell types based on literature.
-Depending on the complexity of the dataset and prior knowledge on the cell types, this process could be laborious and time-consuming.
+Similarly, identify the cell types of all the other clusters based on the top up-regulated genes and associate them with known cell types based on the literature.
+Depending on the complexity of the dataset and prior knowledge of the cell types, this process could be time-consuming.

-Consistent with what was reported in the publication, all but one cluster was assigned to known cell types.
-The identified cell types and the markers genes are shown in the screenshot below that was exported from Loupe Cell Browser.
+Consistent with results reported in the publication, all but one cluster was assigned to known cell types.
+The cell types and marker genes identified in Loupe Browser are shown in the screenshot below.

-Next, continue to use Loupe Cell Browser to explore if the cluster of unknown cells is enriched or lost in the irradiated sample compared to the normal one.
-By using the split view (see the screenshot below), based on the LibraryID Category, select only the unknown cluster to clearly see that more cells in this unknown cluster were from the irradiated sample.
+Next, continue using Loupe Browser to explore if the cluster of unknown cells is enriched or lost in the irradiated sample compared to the normal one.
+To see that more cells in this unknown cluster were from the irradiated sample, split the view by LibraryID category (see the screenshot below) and select only the unknown cluster.

 Following these initial findings, the authors performed additional experiments and validated that the Clu+ cell induced by injury is essential for intestine regeneration.

-This is a quick tour of how to use the 10x Single Cell Gene Expression assay and analysis tools to identify a novel cell type.
-There are many additional analyses that can be done using the 10x tools or third-party tools.
+This was a quick tour of how to use the 10x Genomics Chromium Single Cell Gene Expression Solution and analysis tools to identify a novel cell type.
+Additional analyses can be done using 10x Genomics tools or third-party tools.